sunfarm/macos-setup/README.md

 [Remap CAPS LOCK](https://www.howtogeek.com/194705/how-to-disable-or-reassign-the-caps-lock-key-on-any-operating-system/) to something useful like Ctrl.
 CAPS LOCK is stupid as dirt and only gets in the way.

-Navigate your windows with these:
+Navigate through applications and windows with these:
 ⌘ + Tab -- Switch open applications (hold down ⌘ to see them)
 Ctrl + Tab -- Switch windows within the current application ⌘ + H -- Hide the current window (prefer this over minimizing) ⌘ + M -- Minimize the current window (if you absolutely must) **Use Spectacle**